 11.2.5 PHY header

-The PHY header contains all information necessary for demodulating the subsequent frame payload.
-It is encoded in 1/2 FEC rate (no puncturing is used BPSK modulation using DC-biased OFDM.
+The PHY header is encoded in 1/2 FEC rate BPSK modulation using DC-biased OFDM.

 11.2.5.1 Basic LB-PHY header

 If LB-PHY is used, the following information shall be provided in all PHY frames.
-The Advanced Modulation Header may be added after the basic PHY header, which is indicated by the basic PHY header.

-The basic header contains the minimum information required for demodulating the subsequent payload.
-In LB-PHY, the header includes information such as the constellation size, the FEC rate and the payload size.
-The basic header contains 48 bits and fits within two OFDM symbols of the current PHY mode.
-The basic PHY header defines the fields given in Figure 78.
+The basic header contains 48 bits.
+The information bits contained in the basic PHY header are as specified in Figure 78.